wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 Make sure the following is done:

 1. sublime is installed
-2. copilot is purchased and installed (using education account or personal github account).
+2. copilot is purchased and installed (using education account or personal github account)

 The next few steps involve:

 1. Installing Node-js runtime
 2. Installing two pacakges in sublime (LSP and LSP-copilot) and setting them up

 Also, this Readme is written for PC.
-For users using MacOS, replace all "Ctrl" with "⌘"
+For MacOS users, replace all "Ctrl" with "⌘"

 ## Part 1: Download the latest sublime (needs to be 4 or above)